system76/docs/_articles/ubuntu-basics.md

 ![Ubuntu Desktop](/images/ubuntu-basics/Launcher-16.04-min.png)

-When you click the Ubuntu Circle of Friends Logo at the top of your application list, you'll open the *Dash.* Use the Dash to search or browse files, photos and applications.
+When you click the Ubuntu Circle of Friends Logo at the top of your application list or the <kbd><span class="fl-ubuntu-inverse"></span></kbd> you'll open the *Dash.* Use the Dash to search or browse files, photos and applications.

 ![Ubuntu Desktop](/images/ubuntu-basics/Dash-16.04-min.png)